 Criminalisation of men who have sex with men

-These laws also make it extremely difficult for organisations offering sexual health and HIV services to reach men who have sex with men as their work brings them into conflict with laws banning same-sex behaviour.
+These laws make it extremely difficult for organisations offering sexual health and HIV services to reach men who have sex with men as their work brings them into conflict with laws banning same-sex behaviour.

-Even in countries where same-sex activity is not illegal, fear of the authorities pushes many MSM who are not aware of their legal rights underground and away from vital HIV and health services.20 21
+Even in countries where same-sex activity is not illegal, fear of authorities pushes many men who have sex with men who are not aware of their legal rights away from vital HIV and health services.20 21

 Criminalisation of people who inject drugs

 At least 100 countries criminalise the possession of drugs for personal use and 33 countries issue the death penalty for drug offences.22 This includes the Philippines, where thousands of people who use drugs have been killed through extrajudicial executions since a government-sanctioned crackdown began in 2016.23